Does Oatmeal Cause Constipation?

 Constipation can also be caused by hormonal fluctuations, pregnancy, and underlying medical issues such as thyroid diseases.

-Other Foods Good for Constipation
+Foods Good for Constipation

 Certain foods could worsen constipation symptoms and should be avoided: